javadoug/swizzle-params/README.md

 - declare all your configuration parameters in swizzle.json, including generated parameters values.
 - write a script to generate resources and then add the generated parameter values using swizzle.updateGeneratedParams(...) in your script.
-- write a script to coordinate the whole setup process.
+- write a script to coordinate the whole setup process and starts your app.

 The script that generates resources can use the parameter values collected from the user and then update the generated param values in the stack.